 * 2 Corinthians 1:12 "Now this is our boast: Our conscience testifies that we have conducted ourselves in the world, and especially in our relations with you, in the holiness and sincerity that are from God.
 We have done so not according to worldly wisdom but according to God's grace."

 * "in the holiness and sincerity that are from God" -Holiness (simplicity is in some translations) is opposed to double-mindedness; where there is a composition in a man, a mixture of truth and falsehood, fairness in speech and falsehood in heart or action.
 Sincerity is opposed to hypocrisy.
-They are said to be of God, because he is the God of truth, hath commanded it, approves it, works it, and disposes the heart of man to it.
+They are said to be of God, because he is the God of truth, hath commanded, approves, works, and disposes the heart of man to them.

 >How does God make it possible for us to also do that?